 Biography

-Yolanda (Yoli) Sanchez, PhD, is director and CEO of the University of New Mexico (UNM) Comprehensive Cancer Center.
-She is responsible for all cancer research and cancer clinical programs at UNM, covering all schools, colleges, departments, and facilities.
+Dr. Yolanda (Yoli) Sanchez is the first Hispanic/Latine woman to lead a National Cancer Institute-designated Comprehensive Cancer Center.
+She is responsible for all cancer research and cancer clinical programs at the University of New Mexico, covering all schools, colleges, departments, and facilities.
 Dr. Sanchez has authority over all basic, translational, clinical, and population-based research; all cancer clinical trials; and all ambulatory and inpatient cancer clinical services, which include the UNM Comprehensive Cancer Center (UMCCC) clinical building and 30 dedicated beds at UNM Hospital.
+Dr. Sanchez collaborates with leadership at UNM, The Health Sciences and UNM Health as well as the NM legislature and executive to bring the latest cancer prevention diagnostics and therapeutics to New Mexicans.
+Most recently she was a senior leader at the Dartmouth Cancer Center, another NCI designated comprehensive cancer center.
+Dr. Sanchez is committed to diversifying the leadership at UNMCCC and at other NCI designated cancer centers in the nation.

 Personal Statement